 Eating the Elephant is my blog.
 At any time, readers may find themselves amused, horrified, thought-provoked, entertained, or any combination thereof.
 “How do you eat an elephant?” my husband asked when I was wallowing in self-doubt about whether I could write, and more importantly finish writing, a full-length novel.
 The answer: “One bite at a time.”
 It’s a metaphor for tackling any daunting, lengthy, or seemingly herculean task.
 It stuck with me through the days, weeks, months, and years that it’s taken me to write three novels.
 He’s a smart guy.
 I think I’ll keep him.

 You might get hit by a bus.
-People have been hit by buses in the past.
+People have been hit by busses in the past.
 Does that mean you should never cross a road?
 Should you stay indoors?
 Move to the wilderness where bus service is nonexistent?
 Of course not, because you’re smart enough to understand you probably won’t be hit by a bus.
 If you’re still afraid of homicidal buses, even knowing how rare they are, that’s called an irrational fear.
 As a pedestrian, your odds of being hit by a moving vehicle are one in 47,000.
 Rational people don’t let odds like that scare them.
 Rational people saunter out into their bus-filled world and carry on with the business of enjoying life.

 Now for more about irrational fears.